jlaneve/Applied-Bayesian-Modeling-Summer-Reading-Group/README.md

 Our reading material will consist of a blend of books, Jupyter Notebooks, blog posts, and software documentation pages.
 To get an idea of some of the material we will cover, check out Richard McElreath's [Statistical Rethinking](http://xcelab.net/rm/statistical-rethinking/) and Cameron Davidson-Pilon's [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers).
 In terms of software, we will be using the popular Python library [PyMC](https://docs.pymc.io/) for our computational examples but might also discuss some of the other tools that are out there.

+### What are some examples of what I'll learn to do?

+An excellent set of examples of Bayesian models can be found in the [examples section of the PyMC documentation](https://docs.pymc.io/nb_examples/index.html) (this is what we'll be using to implement models).
+On a very high-level, suppose you have some data observations and a statistical model for what you think generates the data.
+Your model will depend on various parameters (e.g. if the data is linear, fitting \(f(x) = mx + b\) uses two parameters, \(m\) and \(b) ).

 ### Why is this?